 If you have diabetes insipidus:

 - Prevent dehydration.
-As long as you take your medication and have access to water when the medication's effects wear off, you'll prevent serious problems.
-Plan ahead by carrying water with you wherever you go and keep a supply of medication in your travel bag, at work or at school.
+As long as you take your medicine and have easy access to water, you'll likely be able to prevent serious problems from dehydration.
+Plan ahead by carrying water with you wherever you go.
+Keep a supply of medicine with you when you're away from home.

-- Wear a medical alert bracelet or carry a medical alert card in your wallet.
-If you have a medical emergency, a health care professional will recognize immediately your need for special treatment.
+- Wear a medical alert bracelet or carry a medical alert card.
+If you have a medical emergency, the alert provides information that your health care providers need to give you the right care.

 Preparing for an appointment